Friday 12 October 2018.

 After a shower in my room I left to explore the airport and find some dinner.
 This airport is massive.
 I found Cathay Pacific’s Arrival Lounge which is well hidden.
 I’ll use this lounge when I return for shower and snooze given I’ll be getting in very early morning and no way to check in to a hotel for 5-6 hours after arrival.

 There is a lot of shops at this airport and even an entertainment area.

-Back at the hotel I attempted to get to sleep but find I had a headache, a Panadol eventually fixed it but I’m guessing little sleep the night before and partial dehydration from long flight plus humid weather in Hong Kong had an impact.
+Back at the hotel I attempted to get to sleep but I found I had a headache, a Panadol eventually fixed it.
+I’m guessing little sleep the night before and partial dehydration from long flight plus humid weather in Hong Kong had an impact.
 Hopefully I won’t have this issue again.